A Suitcase Full of Stories - Book information feature

 'Implementing Aistear 2024'

-Implementing Aistear 2024 Aistear: the Early Childhood Curriculum Framework was first published by the National Council for Curriculum and Assessment (NCCA) in 2009.
-Aistear was the first curriculum framework for early childhood education in Ireland.
-It celebrates early childhood as a time of being, a time for enjoying and learning from experiences as they unfold, and laying important foundations for later learning and for life.
-This programme 'Implementing Aistear 2024 in everyday practice with babies, toddlers and young children' consists of 6 components which can be undertaken in phases or all at once: Component 1: The Aistear curriculum framework structure and components Component 2: Guidance for good practice Component 3: The Agentic Educator Component 4: Aistear based emergent learning for babies and toddlers Component 5: Aistear based emergent learning for young children Component 6: MOSAIC supports and resources for Aistear implementation
+Implementing Aistear 2024 Aistear: the Early Childhood Curriculum Framework was first published by the National Council for Curriculum and Assessment (NCCA) in 2009 and was updated in December 2024.
+Aistear celebrates early childhood as a time of being, a time for enjoying and learning from experiences as they unfold, and laying important foundations for later learning and for life.
+This programme 'Implementing Aistear 2024 in everyday practice with babies, toddlers and young children' consists of 6 components which can be undertaken in phases or all at once: Component 1: The Aistear curriculum framework structure and components Component 2: Guidance for good practice Component 3: The Agentic Educator Component 4: Aistear based emergent learning for babies and toddlers Component 5: Aistear based emergent learning for young children Component 6: MOSAIC supports and resources for Aistear implementation IMPORTANT: A follow up Aistear Reflective Practice service audit is a vital component of this programme (Included in Reference Documents section).
+This is designed as a whole team process and will support the service to identify gaps in Aistear influenced practice.

 2.5 Hours